jbcoe/value_types/DRAFT.md

 comparisons can account for the valueless state with zero cost.
 A variant must check which type is the engaged type to perform comparison; valueless is one of the possible states it can be in.
-For `indirect`, allowing comparison when in a valueless state would necessitate the addition of an otherwise redundant check.
+For `indirect`, allowing comparison when in a valueless state necessitates the addition of an otherwise redundant check.
-Accessing a valueless `indirect` is undefined behaviour, so we make it a precondition for comparison and hash that the instance of `indirect` is not valueless.
+After feedback from standard library implementers, we opt to allow hash and comparison of `indirect` in a valueless state, at cost, to avoid rendering the valueless state user-hostile.

 Variant allows valueless objects to be passed around via copy, assignment, move and move assignment.
 There is no precondition on varaint that it must not be in